What is CodeStream?

 Simply select a block of code and type your question or comment.
 Teammates can participate in the discussion right from their IDE, and you can optionally share the discussion on Slack or Microsoft Teams so teammates can participate from their chat clients as well.

-CodeStream's lightweight code reviews let you request a review on any code regardless of the current state of your repo, without the friction of committing, pushing or issuing a pull request.
+CodeStream's lightweight feedback requests let you have someone look over your changes regardless of the current state of your repo, without the friction of committing, pushing or issuing a pull request.

 Your teammates can review your changes right in their IDE, with full file context, and with no need to set aside their current work to switch branches or pull the latest.

-CodeStream’s code reviews are so easy that you can start doing them throughout the development process instead of waiting until the end.
+CodeStream’s feedback requests are so easy that you can start doing them throughout the development process instead of waiting until the end.
 You’re a few days into a sprint and have some work stubbed out?
-Maybe some work that hasn’t even been committed.
-Request of a review of your work-in-progress so that you can identify and resolve issues early instead of saving those gotchas for when you need to get the code merged.
+Maybe some work that hasn’t even been committed?
+Request feedeback on your work in progress so that you can identify and resolve issues early instead of saving those gotchas for when you need to get the code merged.

-CodeStream turns conversation into documentation by capturing all of the discussion about your code, and saving it with your code.
-Comment and code review threads are automatically repositioned as your code changes, even across branches.
+CodeStream turns conversation into documentation by capturing all of the discussion about your code, whether it was from a pull request, a feedback request, or a code comment/issue, and saving it with your code.
+And the real magic is that the discussions are automatically repositioned as your code changes, even across branches.
 All with zero effort on your part.